askimed/nf-test/docs/getting-started.md

     }
     process {
         """
-        // Use transcriptome.fa as first input for our process input[0] = file("test_data/transcriptome.fa")
+        // Use transcriptome.fa as a first input paramter for our process input[0] = file("test_data/transcriptome.fa")
         """
     }